scailable/sclblpy/README.md

 # sclblpy

-Now automatically publishes to PyPI on committing to master when the commit is tagged with "release".
+Now automatically publishes to PyPI on release.

 sclblpy is the core python package provided by Scailable to convert models fit in python to WebAssembly and open them up as a REST endpoint.